editorconfig-checker/editorconfig-checker.php/README.md

 composer require --dev mstruebing/editorconfig-checker
 ```

-Ohterwise you could clone the repository and execute the script manually.
+Otherwise you could clone the repository and execute the script manually.

 ## Usage